jfynbo/PyLongslit/docs/extract_1d.rst

        :align: center

-A series of files are produced, and when both scripts are excecuted, the files structure should now look something like this:
+A series of files are produced, and when both scripts are excecuted, the relevant file structure should now look like this:

 .. code-block:: bash